1. Introduction

 Frameworks are typically used in a high-level trigger environment, for reconstructing physics objects from detector signals, or for simulating physics processes.
 Many analysis needs can also be met by a data-processing framework.
 However, the HEP community tends to perform final-stage analysis using standalone applications.
 Phlex, therefore, aims to satisfy the data-processing needs of only physics reconstruction and simulation.

-Phlex provides facilities and behaviors intended to support the physics goals of its stakeholders, notably the DUNE experiment [1].
-DUNE has established a set of high-level requirements or stakeholder requirements, which constrain the design of the framework in support of DUNE’s needs.
-A dedicated tool [Jama-connect] is used to manage such stakeholder requirements, tracking them in a version-controlled manner, and creating logical dependencies among them.
-As the design matures, system requirements are then created to guide implementation in support of the stakeholder requirements.
+Phlex provides facilities and behaviors that support the physics goals of its stakeholders, notably the DUNE experiment [1].
+In a concerted effort in 2023 and 2024, DUNE established a set of high-level requirements or stakeholder requirements, which constrain the design of a framework in support of DUNE’s needs.
+A dedicated tool [Jama-Connect] was subsequently selected to manage such stakeholder requirements, tracking them in a version-controlled manner, and creating logical dependencies among them.
+Additionally, system requirements were created to guide implementation in support of the stakeholder requirements.

 1.1.1.
 Requirements Ownership